News & Events

 .
 Our first IDEA Course

-was an 8-week series taught in 2002, and since that time, the course has been taught a total of four times.
+was an 8-week series taught in 2002, and since that time, the course has been taught multiple times.
 Typical topics taught include:

 Introduction to intelligent design theory